 7. Biological Sciences

 Biological Science is the study of all living things and in recent years the subject has boomed in popularity.
 89.2% of graduates between 2014 and 2015 found employment as marine biologists, microbiologists and nanotechnologists.

 Subject guide: Biotechnology

-Are interested in studying one of the above subjects at a UK university?
-Meet our international university advisors in Taipei for a free consultation and we can answer all your questions about studying in the UK.
+Are you interested in studying one of the above subjects at a UK university?
+Meet our international university advisors at SI-UK Vietnam for a free consultation and we can answer all your questions about studying in the UK.